sparkflows/sparkflows-docs/docs/tutorials/data-engineering/time-function.rst

 Time Functions
 =============

 There are many instances when you want to do time-series analysis.
-Fire Insights provides Date-Time features with TimeFunctions operator.
+Sparkflows provides Date-Time features with TimeFunctions operator.

 Creating additional features from the Timestamp Column helps you to know more about the data and run modeling algorithms on them.
-Fire Insights has NodeTimeFunctions for creating these time series features.
+Sparkflows has NodeTimeFunctions for creating these time series features.

 Workflow for applying TimeFunctions